 GCOUNT keyword.
-The value field shall contain an integer that shall be used in any way appropriate to define the data structure, consistent with Eq.
-2. This keyword must have the value 1 in
+The value field shall contain an integer that shall be used in any way appropriate to define the data structure,

-$^{7}$ This requirement differs from the wording in the original FITS papers.
+$^{^{9}}$ This requirement differs from the wording in the original FITS papers.
 See Appendix H.

-$^8\,$ This requirement differs from the wording in the original FITS papers.
+10 This requirement differs from the wording in the original FITS papers.
 See Appendix H.